I’m not sure why anybody would argue with this statement, but people do.

 Medicare for all or another single-payer health system is a useful first step

-The US is the only “first world” country that doesn’t have a single-payer health system in place.
+The US is the only “first world” country with no single-payer health system in place.

 When I say single-payer, I’m referring to the federal government as being the only source of a singular healthcare package, as opposed to our current system where there are multiple insurance companies constantly competing with one another for the clients.